 Every member of staff should have the opportunity to have an annual PDR.

 The department's Better Workplace Group works towards ensuring the department is a supportive and encouraging environment for all staff and students.
-As part of that commitment, the department policy is that every member of staff should have the opportunity to partake in an annual PDR.
+These resources have been collated by group members and our HR team to help you make the most of your PDR.

 What is a PDR?